How do I get a certified copy of a crash report?

 Please be advised that the Crash Report supplied on this P2C website is NOT the true and certified copy and may not exactly match the Report that has been submitted to the NC Department of DMV.
-For a true and certified copy of an Crash Report, please contact your Insurance Provider or Submit a Crash Report Request Form TR-67A to the NC Department of Motor Vehicles (Phone 1-919-861-3068).
-The Request Form can be found at their website at https://www.ncdot.gov/dmv.
-You will need to search for "crash reports".
+For a true and certified copy of an Crash Report, please contact your Insurance Provider or Submit a Crash Report Request Form TR-67A (along with $5.50 payment) to the NC Department of Motor Vehicles at 1100 New Bern Ave.
+Raleigh, NC 27697.
+The Request Form and additional information can be found at their website: https://www.ncdot.gov/dmv/offices-services/records-reports/Pages/crash-reports.aspx

 How do I pick up property?

 Property and evidence is available only by appointment.
 Please contact our Evidence Technician at 828-757-2118.

 How can I report a crime and remain anonymous?

 The only way to report illegal activity and remain anonymous is by calling our Caldwell County / Lenoir Crime Stoppers tip line at 828-758-8300.